 RELY ON YOUR ATTORNEY TO SPEAK FOR YOU

 The Board members want most of the discussion to come directly from you.
 Therefore, you must be thoroughly prepared on the facts of the complaint.
 You will be given the opportunity to present your version of the events in a light most favorably to you, and the chance to refute allegations asserted by the complaint.
 If you consistently defer to your Board of Nursing Defense attorney, the BON will question your confidence in your actions.

 You want to assure the Board that even though you are an expert in your field who properly treats patients, you are willing to learn about more effective ways to practice medicine.
 For this reason, admitting a mistake is far preferable to pleading ignorance.
 The BON does not want a medical professional who does not understand how to perform duties correctly and is unwilling to learn.

 While no nursing professional wants to be brought before a review, it happens to many.
 If you find that a complaint has been made against you, you must take every step possible to insure the best outcome.
 Your license, livelihood, and reputation as a nurse may be at stake.

 By knowing what to expect before a board notice ever arrives in the mail, you are taking the first step to reaching a pleasant resolution to the complaint process.

 Attorney Tony R. Bertolino is the Managing Partner of Bertolino LLP.
-The law firm has been able to help licensed professionals across the State of Texas through our offices in Austin, Houston, and San Antonio.
+The law firm has been able to help licensed professionals across the State of Texas through our office in Austin.
 If you or anyone you know is facing a Texas Board of Nursing complaint and needs an experienced professional license defense lawyer, contact Bertolino LLP today!